linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 +++
-title = "Configuring external prometheus instance" description = "Configure external prometheus to scrape linkerd metrics"
+title = "Configuring an external Prometheus instance" description = "Configure an external Prometheus to scrape Linkerd metrics"
 +++

-Even though Linkerd comes with its own Prometheus instance, there can be cases where using a external instance makes more sense for various reasons.
+Even though Linkerd comes with its own Prometheus instance, there can be cases where using an external instance makes more sense for various reasons.
-This tutorial shows how to configure a prometheus instance to scrape both the control plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control plane components like web, etc.
+This tutorial shows how to configure a external Prometheus instance to scrape both the control plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control plane components like web, etc.

 ## Prometheus Scrape Configuration

-For the linkerd-prometheus instance, Prometheus's scrape configuration rules are used heavily to add additional labels around the Kubernetes information.

-The following scrape configuration has to be applied to the Prometheus instance.
+The following scrape configuration has to be applied to th external Prometheus instance.

 {{< note >}}
 The below scrape configuration is a [subset of `linkerd-prometheus` scrape configuration](https://github.com/linkerd/linkerd2/blob/e75b1ca13c030dd796ec9c0e978370271adbb83e/charts/add-ons/prometheus/templates/prometheus.yaml#L69-L147).
 {{< /note >}}

-Before applying, It is important to replace templated values(present in `{{}}`) with direct values for the below configuration to work.
+Before applying, it is important to replace templated values (present in `{{}}`) with direct values for the below configuration to work.

 ```yaml